zhanshi06/Data-analyst-Project/README.md

 4. Most income rage is around from 25000 - 49999, and 50000 - 74999

 # Summary of Findings
-1. From the data set, the Employment Status of the Borrowers are with Employed Status.
-With the Employed sataus, majority of the loan applicants are from 50K to 75K range.

-2. The monthly income of borrowers are having higher values for employed, other and full time employment status with the prosper rating of AA, A and B

-3. From the exploration, Without homeowner tend to have a higher interest rate, and thus lower rating.However homeowner tends to have lower interest rate and higher rating.

-4. Applicants with incomerange of 50K to 75K range have their prosper rating falling under AA, A, B and C, LoanStatus with current and completed have own homes when they applied for loans

-# For Presentation

 1. BorrowerRate and BorrowerAPR are highly related